jeskodes/milestone-project-1-jesk/README.md

 Tutorial on creating a responsive registration form: https://www.youtube.com/watch?v=okbByPWS1Xc

-Tuturoail on creating a responsive footer: https://www.youtube.com/watch?v=qA6Yvu41dpo
+Tuturial on creating a responsive footer: https://www.youtube.com/watch?v=qA6Yvu41dpo

 Tutorial on how to create and sync git and github repositories: